dipakmdhrm/drupal-usermerge/README.md

 # User merge

+## Necessary disclaimer for testers
+Although the module has been tested, and used successfully on production sites, it’s still to be considered alpha-grade code, so make sure you test it before using it on a production environment.
+Please submit issues and bug reports [directly through Github](https://github.com/antiorario/usermerge/issues).

 ## Development notes

 First off, originally I though about releasing this code as a module separate from User Merge, which is why some of the wording is different (especially in the use of the word "account" instead of "user"—there's a whole philosophical thing behind it).

-It's not totally compliant with Drupal's coding standards yet, but simply for readability (for instance, I prefer working with `if … endif`).
-But the plan was to standardize everything later.
+Now it's my intention to submit it as a candidate for a version 2 of the module.
+See [Ideas for a 2.x version](https://drupal.org/node/2079263).

 ### General changes